Are all gas fryers the same ?

 Target

-These fryer usually have a u shaped manifold with gas jets spaced around it.
-Gas comes out the injector it is mixed with the air and ignites to produce a stream of flame upwards, above the jets are metal targets that the flame hits the targets then deflects or aims the heat 90 degrees into the side of the fryer vat.
-Fryers using this method are frymaster, garland, fastfri, cobra and 18 litre version of Waldorf FN8118G and Blue Seal.
-These are easy to clean as there are no obstructions in the vat but the heat can weaken the vat over time so expect only 5 years life, also a lot of heat is lost up the flu.
-Eattucker by Commercial Catering Services supply the Fastfri FF18 well under $2000.00. https://www.eattucker.com/fastfri-400mm-gas-fryer-ff18-only-1-892-00/
+These fryers usually have a u U-shaped manifold with gas jets spaced around it.
+Gas comes out of the injector is mixed with the air and ignites to produce a stream of flame upwards, above the jets are metal targets that the flame hits these targets then deflects or aims the heat 90 degrees into the side of the fryer vat.
+Fryers using this method are Frymaster, garland, fastfri, cobra and 18-litre version of Waldorf FN8118G and Blue Seal.
+These are easy to clean as there are no obstructions in the vat but the heat can weaken the vat over time so expect only 5 years of life, also a lot of heat is lost up to the flu.
+Eattucker by Commercial Catering Services supplies the Fastfri FF18 for well under $2500.00.

 Infrared

-These fryers use an infra red gas burner going along each side of the vat.
-These burners work by having a gas air mixture flow through a metal mesh and ignite at the other side of the mesh.
+These fryers use an infrared gas burner going along each side of the vat.
+These burners work by having a gas-air mixture flow through a metal mesh and ignite at the other side of the mesh.
 This produces a red glowing heat that radiates into the vat.
 It is a very clean burn, it is gentle on the vat and extremely efficient at transferring the heat to the oil.
 These models are common on the Blue Seal and Waldorf FN8120G models.
-Eattucker by Commercial Catering Services supply the Blue Seal GT45 for well under $4000.00. https://www.eattucker.com/blue-seal-gt45-450mm-gas-deep-fryer-only-3833-00/
+Eattucker by Commercial Catering Services supplies the Blue Seal GT45 for well under $4000.00. https://eattucker.com/blue-seal-gt45-gas-fryer

 HPO

-The high performance operation.
-Mainly designed for very busy sites where there is no time for any heat recover, typically football stadiums and busy fish n chip outlets.
-Normal fryers run on 1 kpa gas pressure and can mix with surrounding air to produce a good burn and heat source.
-To get more heat these HPO fryers run at 1.5 kpa where the gas air mixture is pushed thru holes of a ceramic plate at each side of the vat to produce an intense heat.
-In order to get more air getting into the mixture air fans are used, these gets more air into the gas mix and produces a steady forced gas stream thru the burner.
-These fryers are very reliable and can be seen in the Blue seal GT60-HPO model and the Waldorf FN8160HPO. https://www.eattucker.com/commercial-catering-equipment-cafe-restaurant/fryer-gas/blue-seal-gt60hpo-hi-powered-gas-fryer/
+The high-performance operation.
+Mainly designed for very busy sites where there is no time for any heat recovery, typically football stadiums and busy fish n-chip outlets.
+Normal fryers run on 1 kpa gas pressure and can mix with the surrounding air to produce a good burn and heat source.
+To get more heat these HPO fryers run at 1.5 kpa where the gas-air mixture is pushed thru holes of a ceramic plate at each side of the vat to produce intense heat.
+To get more air into the mixture air fans are used, these gets more air into the gas mix and produce a steady forced gas stream thru the burner.
+These fryers are very reliable and can be seen in the Blue seal GT60-HPO model and the Waldorf FN8160HPO. https://eattucker.com/commercial-catering-equipment-cafe-restaurant/fryer-gas/blue-seal-gt60hpo-hi-powered-gas-fryer/